zachaller/argo-rollouts/regional-traffic-demo/README.md

 ## Abort and Rollback

-The plugin includes automatic rollback functionality.
-If a rollout is aborted (e.g., via `kubectl argo rollouts abort demo-app`), the plugin will:
+The plugin includes configurable abort functionality with two modes:

+### Restore Mode (Default)

+When `abortMode: restore` or no abort mode is specified, the plugin will:

 1. Retrieve the original traffic distribution captured at the start of the rollout
 2. Restore the traffic to its original state